-Feel free to use these videos in your church, small group or Christian Union to inform and encourage others about what God is doing.
-Want more?
-Get in touch via our contact form; we'd love to help!
+You are welcome to use these videos in your church and small group to encourage others about what God is doing.

 Through the Bible, God speaks to us and grows us.
 The Bible brings transformation, but only if you can understand it.
 Right now, 1.5 billion people in the world can’t access the Bible in their language, because it hasn’t been translated yet.
 To them, it’s like God doesn’t speak their language.
 This needs to change.
 Pray.
 Give.
 Go.

 Bible translation’s not just a matter of changing one word for another.
 Our partners at The Seed Company travel step by step through the process of translating God’s word with a minority language community.

 Jock and Katy Hughes have dedicated 34 years of their lives to serve The Aru people of Indonesia.
 Working with the local community, the goal is to have the New Testament available in the local Dobel language by 2023.